This article was scientifically reviewed by Jessica Bucher

 This often occurs because there isn't enough DNA to compile or there aren't enough matches in the DNA to come up with a positive result.
 For this reason, if the paternity isn't verified, but the lab technicians need more data, they'll include the mother's DNA in the test as well.

-This makes it easy for them to eliminate the mother’s DNA to hopefully form a stronger match with the potential father.
-It can also go the other way and completely eliminate him as a potential candidate.
+This makes it easy for them to eliminate the mother's DNA to hopefully form a stronger match with the potential father.
+It can also go the other way and completely eliminate him as a potential candidate 4.

-The best way to overcome this is to have family members undergo the same testing, both those affected and those unaffected to help clear up results.
+Sometimes, the best way to overcome this is to have family members undergo testing for the same variant.
+This can include those family members that are affected and unaffected.

 Another reason for indeterminate results is contamination of the DNA sample.
-This can happen when the sample is handled improperly, whether intentional or not.
+This can happen when the sample is handled improperly.

 Finally, inconclusive results may occur if the sample size is too small.
 In cases of contamination or too small of a sample, you’ll have to do the testing once again.